 A strong password is your first line of defense against intruders and imposters.
 Scroll down for a video based on these tips.

 Consider using a password manager.
-Programs or web services like RoboForm (Windows only) or Lastpass (Windows and Mac) let you create a different very strong password for each of your sites.
-But you only have to remember the one password to access the program or secure site that stores your passwords for you.
+Programs or web services like RoboForm or LastPass, which work on personal computers and mobile devices, let you create a different, very strong password for each of your sites.
+Many browsers, including Chrome, Safari, and Edge have free built-in password managers.
+But you only have to remember one password to access the program or secure site that stores your passwords for you.
 Make sure that you have a very strong password for your password manager because, if it’s breached, it can be used to access all of your accounts.

 Make sure your devices are secure.
-The best password in the world might not do you any good if someone is looking over your shoulder while you type or if you forget to log out on a cybercafe computer.
 Malicious software, including “keyboard loggers” that record all of your keystrokes, has been used to steal passwords and other information.
-To increase security, make sure you’re using up-to-date anti-malware software and that your operating system is up-to-date.
+To increase security, make sure you’re using up-to-date anti-malware software and that your operating system, apps and browser are up-to-date.

-Use a “password” or fingerprint or facial recognition for your phone too.
+Use fingerprint or facial recognition for your phone too.
 Most phones can be locked so that the only way to use them is to type in a code, typically a string of numbers or maybe a pattern you draw on the screen.
-Some new phones allow you to register fingerprints, which are quite secure.
-Sometimes when people with bad intentions find unlocked phones, they use them to steal the owners’ information, make a lot of calls, or send texts that look like they’re coming from the owner.
-Someone posing as you could send texts that make it look like you’re bullying or harassing someone in your address book with inappropriate images or words.
+Some phones allow you to register fingerprints, which are quite secure.
+Some apps, especially financial ones, let you open them with a fingerprint or facial scan.
+(Your fingerprint or facial scan stays on your phone and is not provided to the companies.)